 In most cases, Baklava syrup is vegan.
 Baklava syrup is often made from sugar, lemon juice, rose water, orange blossom water, or similar flower waters.

 However, some recipes call for honey, and I don’t even need to emphasize honey isn’t vegan.

 Makos Koukakis, founder of The Hungry Bites, suggests using maple syrup as substitute if the recipe calls for honey.

 You’re supposed to grease the pan before baking baklava, so if you use butter, even vegan baklava will be non-vegan.
 Always use vegetable oil or vegan butter.

-There’s also the issue of possible cross-contamination.
+Based on my experience, there’s also the issue of possible cross-contamination.

 Vegan Homemade Baklava Recipe

-It's pretty easy to make vegan baklava if you buy pre-made phyllo dough.
+In my experience, it's pretty easy to make vegan baklava if you buy pre-made phyllo dough.
 This is my favorite Middle Eastern baklava recipe, which requires some time, but the result is worth it.
 For this recipe, you'll need:

 For the filling: